l3onh4rd/deno-webdev-notes-microservice/README.md

 I created an Angular (v14) frontend for that API to easily use the API and play around with it.
 You can visit the UI [here](http://webdevcoffe-deno-microservice.s3-website.eu-central-1.amazonaws.com).
 Per default the UI is deactivated.
-If you would like to use it please cantact me.
+If you would like to use it please contact me.

 ## Deployment